Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What is an omphalocele?

-An omphalocele is a birth defect that causes your baby's intestines or other organs to form outside his body.
-The organs stay in a clear sac called the peritoneum after he is born.
+An omphalocele is a birth defect that causes your baby's intestines or other organs to form outside his or her body.
+The organs stay in a clear sac called the peritoneum after he or she is born.
 The umbilical cord is attached to the top of the sac.
 An omphalocele forms when the baby's abdominal wall does not close completely during pregnancy.
 Your baby's omphalocele may be mild or severe.
 Mild means only some intestines are involved.
-Severe means some organs in his chest may be involved in addition to abdominal organs.
+Severe means some organs in his or her chest may be involved in addition to abdominal organs.
 Your baby may also have heart problems or other birth defects.

 What increases my baby's risk for an omphalocele?